arjunmehta/node-protogram/README.md

 # Switch to the protogram module directory
 cd ./node_modules/protogram

-# install dependencies for the example
+# install the dependencies needed for the example
 npm install

 # run the example program and experiment